-Hepatic lipidosis, more commonly known as fatty liver disesae, is the most fequently seen forms of severe liver disease in cats.
+Hepatic lipidosis, more commonly known as fatty liver disesae, is the most fequently seen form of severe liver disease in cats.
 The liver has many complex functions, including the production of chemicals necessary for digestion and the detoxification of the body.
 It also plays an important role in metabolism.
 Because of its vital importance, the body has no way of compensating when the liver fails.

 While hepatic lipidosis is considered idiopathic, which means that the cause is not known, it is almost always preceded by anorexia, a cat’s nearly total avoidance of food.
 When a body is undernourished or starved, it starts to metabolize its own fat reserves for energy.
 Cat’s bodies are not able to convert large stores of fat.
 When a cat is in starvation mode, the fat that is released to the liver is not processed efficiently and is simply stored there, leading to a fatty and low functioning liver.

 Hepatic lipidosis is usually a secondary cause of an underlying or already present condition such as obesity, diabetes, cancer, hyperthyroidism, pancreatitis, kidney disease, or another type of liver problem.
 Cats who are already overweight are more prone to this condition than normal weight cats.